dotnet/docs-maui/docs/mac-catalyst/deployment/publish-ad-hoc.md

 The process for provisioning a .NET MAUI Mac Catalyst app for ad-hoc distribution is as follows:

 1. Create a certificate signing request.
 For more information, see [Create a certificate signing request](#create-a-certificate-signing-request).
-1. Create a developer certificate.
-For more information, see [Create a developer certificate](#create-a-developer-certificate).
+1. Create a development certificate.
+For more information, see [Create a development certificate](#create-a-development-certificate).
 1. Create an App ID.
 For more information, see [Create an App ID](#create-an-app-id).
 1. Add devices to your Apple Developer Account.
-For more information, see [Add a device](#add-a-device).
+For more information, see [Add devices](#add-devices).
 1. Create a provisioning profile.
 For more information, see [Create a provisioning profile](#create-a-provisioning-profile).
 1. Download your provisioning profile.
 For more information, see [Download your provisioning profile in Xcode](#download-your-provisioning-profile-in-xcode).